 Let me be super-clear about one thing up front: You do not need to use a “diploma program” to graduate your child from a homeschool program in Pennsylvania.
 While such programs exist, the law is clear – and, I believe, helpful – in that it lists out some basic requirements, and if your child meets them, they are a high-school graduate.
 It’s that simple.

 And, with the October 2014 changes to the law, the diploma you issue as a parent, signed by your child’s 12th-grade evaluator, holds exactly the same weight as any other diploma issued in Pennsylvania.
-(The Department of Education is supposed to making publicly available on its website the diploma form that must be used, but as of December 2014, nothing yet; I’ll keep you posted!)
+Here is the approved diploma from the Pennsylvania Department of Education website, printable, complete with instructions.

 So what is required?

 There are two parts to the law.
 First, at the secondary level (between seventh and 12th grades), you need to reflect the following courses for your student:

 - English, to include language, literature, speech and composition